shah1345/FYDP_ESP32/README.md

 ## Custom ESP32 Device Features

-Our custom ESP32 device addresses specific limitations present in standard ESP32 development boards commonly available in the market.
+Our custom ESP32 Computerddresses specific limitations present in standard ESP32 development boards commonly available in the market.
 Here's a breakdown of its enhancements:

 1. **Increased Memory:** The custom device boasts enhanced memory specifications with 128MB ROM and 64MB RAM, providing substantial improvements over standard development boards.
 This augmentation ensures smoother operations and accommodates resource-intensive applications, a crucial factor for our targeted use case.